westial/commotalkie/README.md

 stress test to check the stability and reliability of this whole communication project (uahaha!).

-## Arduino ##
+## Arduino Library ##

 There is an Arduino library based implementation in [./arduino](./arduino).

-To build the files for this Arduino library, go to this directory and execute `make`.
+To prepare the files for this Arduino library, go to this directory and execute `make`.
 It creates a subdirectory in [./arduino/prebuild](./arduino/prebuild) with the directory of the library itself [./arduino/prebuild/CommoTalkie](./arduino/prebuild/CommoTalkie)

-To install the library move the [./arduino/prebuild/CommoTalkie](./arduino/prebuild/CommoTalkie) to your OS Arduino Library [./arduino/prebuild/CommoTalkie/messageconfig.h](./arduino/prebuild/CommoTalkie/messageconfig.h) to the project you want to use this library in.
+To install the library move the [./arduino/prebuild/CommoTalkie](./arduino/prebuild/CommoTalkie) to your OS Arduino Libraries directory and [./arduino/prebuild/CommoTalkie/messageconfig.h](./arduino/prebuild/CommoTalkie/messageconfig.h) to the project you want to use this library in.